 We now analyze the convergence properties of the PCG method with the preconditioner $P$ defined in \eqref{eq:preconditioner}.
 Denote the coefficient matrix of the linear system \eqref{eqn-K} as

-We study the symmetrically preconditioned matrix $P^{-1/2}AP^{-1/2}$ for theoretical analysis rather than the nonsymmetric matrix $P^{-1}A$ used in our practical left-preconditioned CG implementation.
-This symmetric form facilitates convergence analysis while being mathematically equivalent in terms of the CG iteration sequence\cite{saad2003iterative}.
-Our analysis follows \cite[Theorem~2.2]{diaz2023robust}, but extends the coefficient matrix from the case $K + \gamma I_n$ to the more general form given by \eqref{eq-A}.
+We study the symmetrically preconditioned matrix $P^{-1/2}AP^{-1/2}$ for the theoretical analysis rather than the nonsymmetric matrix $P^{-1}A$ used in our practical left-preconditioned CG implementation.
+This symmetric form facilitates convergence analysis while being mathematically equivalent in terms of the CG iteration sequence \cite{saad2003iterative}.
+Our analysis follows \cite[Theorem~2.2]{diaz2023robust}, but extends the coefficient matrix from the case $K + \gamma I$ to the more general form given by \eqref{eq-A}.

-Next, we derive our main performance guarantee for the PCG method with the preconditioner $P$ constructed via the RPCholesky algorithm.
-We first recall in Definition~\ref{def-tail} the concept of $\mu$-tail rank of a positive definite matrix \cite[Definition~2.1]{diaz2023robust}, which provides a quantitative measure of the eigenvalue decay.
-This notion is a key ingredient in Theorem~\ref{thm:pcg rate}, where we establish the performance guarantee of PCG with the preconditioner $P$.
-The proof follows directly from \cite[Theorem~2.2]{diaz2023robust} and is therefore omitted.
+Next, we present the main performance guarantee for the PCG method equipped with the RPCholesky preconditioner $P$.
+To this end, we first recall in Definition~\ref{def-tail} the notion of $\mu$-tail rank for a positive definite matrix \cite[Definition~2.1]{diaz2023robust}, which quantifies eigenvalue decay and plays a central role in Theorem~\ref{thm:pcg rate}.
+The proof, adapted from \cite[Theorem~2.2]{diaz2023robust}, is provided in Appendix~\ref{app:thm3proof}.

 \begin{definition} Let \( A \in \mathbb{S}^n_{++} \) be a positive definite matrix with eigenvalues \( \lambda_1(A) \geq \lambda_2(A) \geq \cdots \geq \lambda_n(A) > 0 \).
 The \( \mu \)-tail rank of \( A \) is defined as